 3. Summer Activities for Kids: Paddling Pool

-When it’s sunny, paddling pools are an enjoyable way to cool down and splash time can provide heaps of fun in the sun.
+When it’s sunny, paddling pools are an enjoyable way to cool down.
+Plus, splash time can provide heaps of fun in the sun.
 Work on scientific thinking skills with paddling pool investigations – children can consider how the sun affects the pool temperature or how the water level rises depending on the number of people in the pool.
 For paddling pool summer activities for toddlers, you can recreate the ocean in your back garden with sustainable play toys like these submarines, seaplanes and car ferry boats made from recycled plastic.
 Add sea creature toys or Slide and Splash Spouts to the pool for summer activities for preschoolers to support the development of imaginative thinking and scientific reasoning skills.

 4. Fun Summer Activities: Yoga

 Yoga is a calming mind/body practice that improves confidence, concentration, strength and flexibility.
 You can practice yoga inside or outside, alone or in groups.
 Kids can follow along with likeable yoga videos for kids like Cosmic Kids or try brilliant flashcard kits like Yoga Pretzels.
 Comprised of engaging step-by-step cards with beautiful illustrations, children (and adults!) can copy the poses and visualizations with Yoga Pretzels.
 Yoga is a wonderful example of free summer activities for kids that encourage healthy habits and promote self-awareness.